rajgautam-cloud/newsistic/README.md

     - Sign in and Sign up options
     - New user can use Sign up to sign in through Email and Password.
     - Sign in with Google button.

+- ### Methods:

+  - **Alan Button**

+    - Different Alan commands.
+    - New user can read the alan commands from commands page.
+    - Makes the app voice controlled and interesting.

+    - **Search Bar**
+    - Option to search the news by typing.
+    - If user wants news about a particular topic he can use it.
+    - It makes the interaction faster.

+  - **Side Bar**
+  - Option to click the different categories.
+  - User can get the news only by clicking.

 ## **Starting the Dev Server**